lmbarros/romualdo-language/doc/maybe-the-ideal-grammar.md

   `for i in range(0, 10) do ... end` and `for t in arrayOfThings do ... end`, but then I'd have to store some additional state (the `range()` result, the current pointer into `arrayOfThings`) somewhere and don't know where this somewhere would be.
-Maybe to implement `for` loops I'll need to relax my variable declaration rules (now I require them to be all declared in a single `vars` block).
+Probably in a local variable.
 Anyway, for now, `for` loops are not available at all.

 ## Expressions